ecoacoustics/website/content/resources/lessons/acoustics-indices/presentation/index.md

     -   Therefore the relationship between one index/one ecological metric is still unclear

 >Notes:
->Transforming a multidimensional feature into one single number is not always straightforward and a lot of times if does not work the same in every situation;
+>Transforming a multidimensional feature into one single number is not always straightforward and a lot of times it does not work the same in every situation;
 {{% /slide %}}
 {{% slide %}}